trishume/trishume.github.com/_posts/2014-09-08-creating-a-keyboard-1-hardware.md

 For the second month of the summer I worked at Shopify and every day when I got home I worked on designing the electronics and soldering up the key matrix and controller.
 There's a lot more to tell about this process but this post is already 2,500 words.

 _**Coming eventually**, Part 2 "Designing and Building a Keyboard: The Mind", in which I will detail the wiring, controller and basic firmware that make bring it to the functional state it is in now._

+**Update 10/10/2016:** Sorry I still haven't written the other parts.
+The firmware is [on Github](https://github.com/trishume/PolyType) though.
+The electronics is a key matrix connected to a Teensy 3.1 and a MCP23017 multiplexer for more outputs.

 ![Case]({{PAGE_ASSETS}}/electronics.jpg)